9 amazing free things to do in Santa Cruz Galapagos and other tips

 Where to stay in the Galapagos: Santa Cruz Island Hotels

-We opted for a self-catering solution and booked an apartment not only for budget reason, but because we didn’t want to eat out every day and we loved to cook our meals and stay healthy, well, relatively healthy.
+We opted for a self-catering solution and booked an apartment not only for budget reasons, but because we didn’t want to eat out every day and we loved to cook our meals and stay healthy, well, relatively healthy.

-Here below some other options.
+Below are some other options.

-High-end Hotels in Santa Cruz Island Galapagos
+High-end Hotels in Santa Cruz Island, Galapagos

-Ikala Galapagos Hotel This is another beautiful property, featuring an ultra-modern and minimal style, with an internal pool, wifi, and an elegant deck where your breakfast is served and you can relax on the sunbeds.
+Ikala Galapagos Hotel.
+This is another beautiful property, featuring an ultra-modern and minimal style, with an internal pool, wifi, and an elegant deck where your breakfast is served and you can relax on the sunbeds.
 The rooms are also spacious and finely decorated.

 Mid-range price hotels in Santa Cruz Island